chessmail user manual

 Thinking Time

-Holiday Regulation
+Holiday Settings

 Breaks can be canceled.

-Members and member Names
+Members and Member Names

 • Chess Friend (F): Your chess friends ⭐️ are displayed in bold.